zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-03-source-code-control.md

-# Activity 3: Source code control with Git and GitHub
+# 3. Source code control with Git and GitHub

 ## Setup